 P4G green network study area: Drainage Pilot Project

-An area in the northern part of the R.M. inside and outside the P4G study area was selected for the pilot project; a map of the study area can be found HERE.
+An area in the northern part of the R.M. inside and outside the P4G study area was selected for a drainage study pilot project; a map of the study area can be found HERE.
 Engineers from Saskatoon Water were the lead on the analysis, modelling and mapping on behalf of P4G.

 The study conclusions were: